ibm-cloud-docs/vmwaresolutions/archiref/vrw/vrw-archi-overview.md

 ![IBM Cloud for VMware Regulated Workloads infrastructure overview](../../images/vrw-architecture.svg "IBM Cloud for VMware Regulated Workloads infrastructure overview"){: caption="Figure 1.
 IBM Cloud for VMware Regulated Workloads infrastructure overview" caption-side="bottom"}

-The perimeter gateway cluster that is shown in the workload region is the same gateway that runs on the dedicated edge gateway cluster.
+The perimeter gateway cluster that is shown in the workload region is the same gateway that runs on the dedicated gateway cluster.

 The minimum viable product consists of the following components:
 * At least one workload cluster that includes four or more ESXi™ hosts
 * vSAN™ and NSX-T™
 * A management cluster of four ESXi hosts
-* An edge gateway cluster of two ESXi hosts or a physical FortiGate® appliance
+* A gateway cluster of two ESXi hosts or a physical FortiGate® appliance

 ## Management cluster
 {: #vrw-archi-overview-management}